American Film Institute: AFI Awards

 Created in 2000, the AFI Awards honor the ten outstanding films ("Movies of the Year") and ten outstanding television programs ("TV Programs of the Year").
 The awards are a non-competitive acknowledgment of excellence.

 The awards are announced in December, and a private luncheon for award honorees takes place the following January.

 AFI 100 Years... series

 The AFI 100 Years... series, which ran from 1998 to 2008 and created jury-selected lists of America's best movies in categories such as Musicals, Laughs and Thrills, prompted new generations to experience classic American films.
 The juries consisted of over 1,500 artists, scholars, critics, and historians.
 Citizen Kane was voted the greatest American film twice.

 AFI Silver Theatre and Cultural Center

-The AFI Silver Theatre and Cultural Center is a moving image exhibition, education and cultural center located in Silver Spring, Maryland.
-Anchored by the restoration of noted architect John Eberson's historic 1938 Silver Theatre, it features 32,000 square feet of new construction housing two stadium theatres, office and meeting space, and reception and exhibit areas.
+The AFI Silver Theatre and Cultural Center is a moving image exhibition, education, and cultural center in Silver Spring, Maryland.
+Its 32,000-square-foot facility, centered on architect John Eberson's historic 1938 Silver Theatre, has two stadium theatres, office and meeting space, and reception and exhibit areas.

 The AFI Silver Theatre and Cultural Center presents film and video programming, augmented by filmmaker interviews, panels, discussions, and musical performances.